picture courtesy of David Delgado, from his weblog

 Life and works

-This art environment is a creation of José García Martín, also known as Pillipo (also Pillimpo).
+This art environment was created by José García Martín (1932-2019), also known as Pillipo or as Pillimpo).

 The internet hasn't much biographic information about this artist.
-He was born in a poor family, probably around 1932, and as a young boy he wouldn't enjoy much schooling.
+He was born in a poor family and as a young boy he wouldn't enjoy much schooling.
 He has been described as an illiterate, but wise man.

 It is not clear when this happened, but at some moment in his life García began making sculptures, using clay, sand and water for the build-up and white plaster for the finishing.